eshwarprasad09/socialize/README.md

 The application is deployed on AWS for optimal performance and scalability.
 Follow these steps to deploy the application locally or on your own AWS environment.

 1. Clone the repository.
+2. Choose the appropriate environment configuration file based on your deployment scenario:
+   - For local development: `application-dev.properties`
+   - For QA testing: `application-qa.properties`
+   - For production deployment: `application-prod.properties`
+3. Rename the chosen configuration file to `application.properties`.
-2. Configure the `application.properties` file with your environment-specific settings.
+4. Configure the `application.properties` file with your environment-specific settings.
-3. Build and deploy the application.
+5. Build and deploy the application.

 For AWS deployment, ensure that you have the necessary AWS credentials and permissions.